-1. Descriptions for sets of high activity levels

-We use our method to compute the most succinct descriptions for the set of states with a high activity level in each week during the years 2014-2017, for different choices of the parameter γ.
-Table 3 shows the descriptions for some of the weeks (column 2), which had succinct descriptions.
-The third column shows the values of γ for that description.
-The text description in column four is hand generated, corresponding to the solution computed using our method for the parameter value in column 3.
-Column 5 shows the size of the target set.
-While the quality of the descriptions varies quite a bit (as discussed below), this shows that our method can easily find succinct descriptions for different kinds of target sets.
-Using additional attributes for the regions might allow for more succinct descriptions.
+Table 3: Table describing the set of states with high activity level for certain weeks during 2014–2017.
+The textual description is written by hand, corresponding to the solutions computed using our method for the values shown.
+The abbreviations are used for state names [20].
+The last column indicates the number of states with a high activity level in that week, for which the description is presented.

 2. Quality of descriptions

-We attempt to evaluate the descriptions we compute in Table 3 by considering the size of the target set (i.e., the set being described), and the descriptions we obtain using our methods.
-Some of the rows involve pretty large target sets, e.g., rows 8, 9 and 10 correspond to 13, 29 and 11 states, respectively.
+We now qualitatively evaluate the descriptions shown in Table 3, and understand the insights about epidemic outbreaks this gives.
+We first note that some of the rows involve pretty large target sets, e.g., rows 8, 9 and 10 correspond to 13, 29 and 11 states, respectively.
 The CDC descriptions for these weeks would be very long lists, which are unlikely to give useful insights or identify any patterns.
 The description in row 9 (week 2015-01-03) is fairly succinct, and gives the following insights:

 almost all the states with high or moderate activity level in the previous week are high in the current week,

 three new states that were not experiencing high/moderate activity are now at the high activity level, and

 Florida and Georgia have experienced a sharp decline in activity levels within a week.

-We note that some of the descriptions are not very insightful.
+We also note that some of the descriptions are not very insightful.
 For instance, the one for the week of 2016-02-20 (row 1) is simply a list.
 It is possible that there were no common characteristics of these states, so that the most succinct description is just a list.
 The description for the week of 2017-02-18 (row 5) corresponding to the parameters (0, 2, 2) is quite awkward: it combines three sets of states with different activity levels in different times in the past.